-Tips: If you are prompted with the error message as below, that’s because some serious data can’t be backup by the this way above.
+Tips: If you are prompted with the error message as below, that’s because some serious data can’t be back up by this way above.
 If in this case, you can make a system restore point to back up your whole Windows 10 Registry.

-Although it’s easy and convenient to backup and restore Windows 10 Registry, it does not mean that you can change the Registry carelessly.
-You still need to be very careful and serious while editing any key or value in Registry to avoid mistakes.
+Although it’s easy and convenient to back up and restore Windows 10 Registry, it does not mean that you can change the Registry carelessly.
+You still need to be very careful and serious while editing any key or value in the Registry to avoid mistakes.